vgarzon/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-4. Make a histogram of the total number of steps taken each day and Calculate and report the **mean** and **median** total number of steps taken per day.
-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+4. Histogram of the total number of steps taken each day (modified data frame with replaced missing values)

 ```r